 Tip #1: Oldie But a Goodie – Obsess Over Your Customers

 In the Pay-Per-Click (PPC) world, it’s no secret that the more you know about your customers the more successful you’ll be.
 Obsessing over your ideal clientele will help inform more than just design and copy.
 It will help you better target the exact users you’re looking to attract and convert.

 The more you know about which users you’re trying to attract, and which of those are converting, the more you’ll be able to customize their experience.
 But first you need to know who they are.

-Optimizing your tracking for true success in 2018 is going to take much more than monitoring your clicks and conversions in AdWords.
+Optimizing your tracking for true success is going to take much more than monitoring your clicks and conversions in AdWords.
 Nowadays, you can customize so many discrete details of your advertisements.
 So, why not be tracking these details as well?